Context7 MCP: Up-to-Date Library Docs for AI Coding Assistants

 Using Smithery CLI (Alternative Method)

-You can also install Context7 automatically using the Smithery CLI:
+You can also install Context7 automatically with the Smithery CLI:

 npx -y @smithery/cli@latest install @upstash/context7-mcp --client <CLIENT_NAME> --key <YOUR_SMITHERY_KEY>

-Replace <CLIENT_NAME> with your client (e.g., cursor, claude) and get your Smithery key from the Smithery.ai dashboard.
+Replace <CLIENT_NAME> with your client (e.g. cursor, claude) and get your key from the Smithery.ai dashboard.

 Step 3: Configure Automatic Invocation

-By default, you need to add "use context7" to your prompts to trigger documentation fetching.
-However, you can configure your client to invoke Context7 automatically for code-related questions.
+By default you add "use context7" to trigger a doc fetch.
+You can instead have your client invoke it automatically for code questions.

-Add this rule to your .cursorrules file or in Cursor Settings → Rules for AI:
+Add a rule in .cursorrules or Cursor Settings → Rules for AI:

 Always use Context7 for library documentation: